-It's hard to pick just one.
+It’s hard to pick just one.
 When I started here a year ago, I envisioned transforming the support function into something resembling a typical call center environment.
-We'd have a database of known issues and most of the problems customers reported would be simple, quick fixes.
-That didn't happen.
+We’d have a database of known issues and most of the problems customers reported would be simple, quick fixes.
+That didn’t happen.
 There are just too many possible combinations of SharePoint version, SharePoint configuration, hardware configuration, Bamboo products, other add-on products, customer expertise levels, desired use cases for the product, etc. to get a handle on everything.
 Customers have new questions or issues every day about how to accomplish a business goal using our products.
-I would say that some of the hardest problems arise when we have to diagnose issues in a customer's SharePoint environment instead of with our products.
+I would say that some of the hardest problems arise when we have to diagnose issues in a customer’s SharePoint environment instead of with our products.
 We often have to walk a fine line between product support and SharePoint consultant.
 Also, the type of customer can present a challenge.
 We gear our support towards the average SharePoint administrator.
-Dealing with novice SharePoint users, and even with extremely experienced developers and technically proficient users each present their own set of challenges.
+Dealing with novice SharePoint users, and even with extremely experienced developers and technically proficient users, each presents its own set of challenges.

 How is Enterprise support different than a Premium or Basic Support plan?

 In a nutshell, Enterprise customers have invested in a deeper relationship with Bamboo and we help them protect that investment with a commensurate level of support.
 All of our customers are extremely important, of course, but of necessity, we will work with those in an Enterprise relationship differently than with someone who bought a single Web Part for a few hundred dollars.
-Basic support is included with all new purchases for one year, and entitles you to email support through our My Bamboo support portal, a 2-business-day response time, and access to minor/patch updates.
+Basic support is included with all new purchases for one year and entitles you to email support through our My Bamboo support portal, a 2-business-day response time, and access to minor/patch updates.
 Premium support and Suite customers get same-business-day (4-hour) response time and access to phone and live meeting support when necessary, as well as free major product upgrades.
-Enterprise customers have all the benefits that premium customers do, but also get a dedicated technical support engineer, a technical escalation contact (me) and several planned after-hours support sessions for maintenance windows.
+Enterprise customers have all the benefits that premium customers do, but also get a dedicated technical support engineer, a technical escalation contact (me), and several planned after-hours support sessions for maintenance windows.
 Enterprise customers also receive additional services, such as deployment planning, training services, and a dedicated technical account manager.

 You initiated a Customer Satisfaction survey earlier this year.
 What are the most important findings that have surfaced in the survey results?

 A satisfaction survey now goes out to all of our support customers at the conclusion of each incident.
-We learn a lot from the feedback our customers provide, and we're grateful that they take the time help us improve.
+We learn a lot from the feedback our customers provide, and we’re grateful that they take the time to help us improve.